 - Laundry rooms and booking boards

 - Fridge and freezer (These retain the cold as long as you don’t open them.
-If possible, avoid opening then during a power interruption.)
+If possible, avoid opening them during a power interruption.)

 A power interruption affects the heating.
 If you keep the windows closed it takes quite a long time before the temperature in your housing falls.
 If the power cut is during the winter and you think it is starting to get cold in your housing, you can keep warm by using a blanket or putting on extra clothes until the heating is back on.